 Entering into the chapel of the Saint Meinrad Archabbey you immediately feel that you have entered a place of God.
 Take a moment to appreciate the beauty of the sanctuary and the serenity of prayer.
 After leaving the sanctuary stroll the grounds and revel in gorgeous architecture and gardens.

 You have the option to do a self-guided tour or opt to take a free tour.
-We did the self-guided tour since we had the Soph.
+We did the self-guided tour since we had a baby in tow.

-It is your personal goal to find each and everyone and get a #santaselfie.
+Make it a personal goal to find each and every stature and get a #santaselfie.
 Look high and low, for one Santa could be on the roof and the other outside of Subway.
 There is no official map of all the Santa’s so you might have to ask around to be sure you have uncovered and photographed each one!

 Try the Fire and Ice Challenge at the Candy Castle

 While insane to some, including myself, the Candy Castle offers a food challenge that will leave you with intestinal distress and likely diabetes.
-If you can stomach a pound of fire popcorn washed down for a half-gallon frozen hot chocolate then you live on in the Candy Castle hall of fame, even if you die that night from fiery shits.
+If you can stomach a pound of fire popcorn washed down for a half-gallon frozen hot chocolate and live to tell the tale you will be featured in the Candy Castle hall of fame.

 You also get a bumper sticker and a $25 gift card.
 You might lose your toes to diabetes, but it was worth it!
 My recommendation, go and get a regular size frozen hot chocolate and some of their gourmet popcorn to go.

 During the holiday season, they roast chestnuts on an open fire free to the public.
-This was a pretty unique experience and I highly recommend it.
+This is a unique experience and I highly recommend it.

 More Things To Do In Santa Claus Indiana